 Navy Body Fat Calculator

 One of the best methods of estimating the fat content of a person's body was developed by US Navy and it calculates body fat with good precision.
-This parameter is determined for all service members of the US Navy since they are required to meet percent body fat (%BF) standards as a condition of military service.
-Read on to understand the equation and to check if you could join the naval force.
-The US Navy body fat calculator is different to the method provided in our body fat calculator and US Army body fat calculator so you might also want to check them out to compare the results.
+This parameter is determined for all service members of the US Navy since they are required to meet certain percent body fat (%BF) standards as a condition of military service.
+Read on to understand the equation and to check if you could join the naval forces.
+The US Navy body fat calculator is different to the method provided in our body fat calculator or the US Army body fat calculator, so you might also want to check them out to compare the results.

 What are the necessary measurements?